vvaizh/widgets-sdk/samples/widget-html/readme.md

 Usage
 ---------------------
 1. Provide widget URL as argument to widget rendering system in browser
-2. Messages should be displayed
+2. Messages  from `welcome.js` should be displayed

 Path to widget
 ---------------------